bonny/WordPress-Simple-History/readme.txt

 = nnn unreleased =

 - Added: Media and other attachments now display the post they were uploaded to, if any. ([#274](https://github.com/bonny/WordPress-Simple-History/issues/274))
+- Added: Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).
+- Added: Plugin installs now save required version of PHP and WordPress.
+- Changed: Plugin install source is now assumed to be "web" by default.
+- Changed: Attachment updates are no longer logged from post logger since the media/attachment logger takes care of it.
+- Changed: Function `sh_d()` now does not escape output when running from CLI.
+- Removed: Plugin source files-listing removed from plugin installs, because the listing was incomplete, plus some more fields that no longer were able to get meaninful values (plugin rating, number or ratings, etc.).
 - Fixed: Images and other attachments are now logged correctly when being inserted in the Block Editor.
 - Fixed: Some PHP notice messages in post logger.
-- Changed: Don't log attachment updates from post logger.
-- Function sh_d() now does not escape output when running from CLI.
-- Add class static variables $dbtable and $dbtable_contexts that contain full db name (existing class constants DBTABLE and DBTABLE_CONTEXTS needed to be prefixed manually).

 = 3.0.0 (January 2022) =